 The Map Used to Negotiate the End of the Mexican-American War—One of the Most Important Maps in United States History.

-Rare 1848 state of John Disturnell's "Treaty Map" of Texas, Upper California, Mexico and contiguous regions, one of the seminal maps in American History.
+Very rare 1846 state of John Disturnell's "Treaty Map" of Texas, Upper California, Mexico, and contiguous regions, one of the seminal maps in American History.

 Disturnell's Treaty Map was originally engraved by White Gallaher & White in 1828, drawing cartographically from Henry Schenk Tanner's 1825 English-language map of Mexico.
 Following a long hiatus, the map was then reissued by John Disturnell starting in 1846 during the Mexican-American War, with twenty-two further states appearing by 1852.

 These states were printed in small runs that included minor changes and updates.
 The parties involved in the signing of the Treaty and in the subsequent boundary commission were oftentimes unaware that they were using different states.
-The US National Archives has the seventh state (1847), the Mexican government has the twelfth state (also 1847), Robert E. Lee used an unknown 1846 edition to determine if San Diego was part of Alta or Baja California, and the fifteenth edition (1848) was used by John Bartlett, Boundary Commissioner, in the field.
-Here presented is the sixteenth state of the map, published in 1848.
+The US National Archives has the seventh state (1847), the Mexican government has the twelfth state (also 1847), Robert E. Lee used an unknown 1846 edition (possibly the present) to determine if San Diego was part of Alta or Baja California, and the fifteenth edition (1848) was used by John Bartlett, Boundary Commissioner, in the field.
+Here presented is the third state of the map, published in 1846.

-The map, ostensibly focused on Mexico, also shows large parts of California, the Great Basin, Utah, Texas, and the southern states.
+The map was constructed to show Mexico at a time when it included California, the Great Basin, Utah, Texas, and the southern states.
 Northwards, the map extends to the boundary between Alta California and the Oregon Territory established by the Treaty of 1818.
-Numerous references to the Mexican American War are made, such as showing old Spanish boundaries, boundaries proposed by Mexican commissioners, and routes taken by American generals.
-Nine insets are provided, including plans of major coastal cities, the route from Veracruz to Mexico City, and distance charts.
-Adjacent to the title is the Mexican symbol of an eagle sat on a cactus on which the names of all the Mexican states and territories are inscribed.
-Quite remarkably, it is also the first map to name both the city of Miami, Florida and the city of Atlanta, Georgia (using the name Atalanta).
+Insets of the roads between Mexico City and Veracruz, as well as distances, are provided.
+Adjacent to the title is the Mexican symbol of an eagle sitting on a cactus on which the names of all the Mexican states and territories are inscribed.

 As the map was primarily based on outdated 1826 sources and rapidly updated based on new information during the war, it is unsurprising that this map contains a number of mistakes.
 One of the most important of these, the erroneous location of Paso (now El Paso and Ciudad Juarez), lead to the US-Mexico border being pushed over forty miles further south than originally intended.
 Brigadier General Randall Marcy, noted explorer of the Great Plains who fought in the Mexican-American War said of the map: